pulp/pulp/docs/sphinx/rest-api/repo/retrieval.rst

 | :path:`/v2/repositories/search/`
 | :permission:`read`
 | :param_list:`get` query params should match the attributes of a Criteria
  object as defined in :ref:`search_criteria`.
+The exception is the 'fields' parameter, which should be specified in singular form as follows:
- For example: /v2/repositories/search/?fields=id&fields=display_name&limit=20'
+ For example: /v2/repositories/search/?field=id&field=display_name&limit=20'
 | :response_list:`_`

 * :response_code:`200,containing the list of repositories`